-Most schools with primary-age pupils receive the PE and sport premium in the academic year 2017 to 2018.
+Most schools with primary-age pupils receive the PE and sport premium each academic year.

 Schools receive PE and sport premium funding based on the number of pupils in years 1 to 6, schools with 17 or more eligible pupils receive £16,000 and an additional payment of £10 per pupil.

 Schools must use the funding to make additional and sustainable improvements to the quality of PE and sport we offer.